tripledio/tripledio.github.io/_posts/2019-08-08-communication-as-a-skill.md

 + **Interrupting each other**
 + **Raising our voice**: The best way of silencing the ‘opposition’.
 However, when no one no longer objects, doesn’t mean you made your point.
 They just stopped caring.
 + **Getting sidetracked**: Jumping from one topic to another makes it hard to follow and nothing gets finished.
-+ **Going depth first instead breath first** Discussing details in depth before the bigger global picture is clear
++ **Going depth-first instead breath first** Discussing details in depth before the bigger global picture is clear
 + **Not listening** Talking next to each other and not really listening.
 Just waiting until someone else has stopped talking
 + **No visualization** People fear the whiteboard.
 + **Select engagement** Only a small percentage of the group is engaged: This is a great tell sign that de discussion has gone off the rails.
 If a large part of the group is no longer actively listening, this should be a sign that something is going wrong.